Jake Fraser

 Reed College

-I work at the intersections of media history, literature, and philosophy, and have published on Kleist, Kafka, secrets, bureaucracy, Shakespeare, the history of structuralism, Claude Lévi-Strauss (and concrete), contemporary German media theory, and Niklas Luhmann.
-I have also worked as an academic translator and have published work in these and related fields (Friedrich Kittler, Bernhard Waldenfels, Anselm Haverkamp).
+I work at the intersections of media history and theory, literature, and philosophy, and have published on a range of topics in these fields.
+I have also worked as an academic translator and have published several translations of contemporary German scholars (Friedrich Kittler, Bernhard Waldenfels, Anselm Haverkamp) and media-historical curiosities (Heinrich von Kleist's "Proposal for a Projectile Post").

-In my teaching, I have a soft spot for formalist criticism and close reading: the first course that I designed from the ground up was entitled "Erzählanfänge.
+I also have a soft spot for formalist criticism and close reading: the first course that I designed from the ground up was entitled "Erzählanfänge.
 Problems with Beginning and Beginning with Problems" and taught upper-level undergraduates to analyze literary beginnings, while leading them through a series of canonical examples.

 My work and study has been recognized and supported by several institutions, including the Fulbright Commission, the German Academic Exchange Service (DAAD), the Berlin Program For Advanced German and European Studies at the Freie Universität zu Berlin, the France Chicago Center, the Franke Institute for the Humanities at the University of Chicago and the Nicholson Center for British Studies at the University of Chicago.